kroitor/gjk.c/README.md

 A(2, -2) - B(-1, 2) = C(2 - (-1), -2 - 2) = C(3, -4)
 ```

+As you may have already noticed, the resulting shape looks like a weird union of all points of two initial shapes.
+But this is how all intersections really look like in 2D.
+Regardless of whichever direction `D` you choose to seek for opposite points, in result you get a point on a contour in Minkowski space.

 WORK IN PROGRESS, to be continued soon... )

 #### A Word On Math